-Before traveling, employees should be familiar with any policies regarding employee emergency medical evacuations and understand what medical care (if any) may be available via company resources, in addition to, or instead of, those provided by local health facilities.
-Organizations may also wish to recommend that employees who travel regularly be immunized against high-risk pathogens for which vaccines are available.
+Before traveling, employees should be familiar with any policies regarding emergency medical evacuations and understand what medical care (if any) may be available via company resources, in addition to or instead of those provided by local health facilities.
+Organizations may also wish to recommend that employees who travel regularly be immunized against the flu and high-risk pathogens for which vaccines are available.

 Finally, travelers should be mindful of the possibility that screening and isolation measures may be put into place at airports, seaports, and land crossings.
-At the height of the 2013-14 Ebola outbreak, for example, passengers arriving from West Africa were screened for elevated body temperature at airports in the US, Europe, Latin America, and the Caribbean.
-Screened travelers suspected of being sick or having had contact with infected persons were often quarantined, while some countries instituted outright bans against travelers from an affected region.
+As the number of novel coronavirus cases rises, passengers arriving from the Wuhan area are being screened for elevated temperature and other symptoms at airports around the world, including in North America, Europe, and Australia.
+Many airlines have also chosen to reduce flights or completely cease flying to China.